m10rten/i4n/README.md

 - **translations**: An object containing the translation data, organized by language codes.
 - **language**: The default language to use.
 - **fallbackLanguage**: (Optional) The language to fall back to if a translation is missing.
+- **loader**: A loader to, for example, load json data from a `.json` file.

+> The types are configured to have the `translations` or `loader` present in the arguments, leaving both out or putting both in will result in an `I4nException`.

 ### Methods